 The Social Service program provides information and referrals to seniors and their families about programs and services provided by the Council on Aging and other agencies in the elder network.
 The staff is available in the office, by telephone and will visit homebound seniors in their home.
 The social service staff works collaboratively with many agencies serving seniors.

-Home delivered meals are offered Monday through Friday for homebound elders and their spouses who age 60 or older and are unable to prepare a balanced meal.
+Home delivered meals are offered through North Shore Elder Services Monday through Friday for homebound elders who are age 60 or older and are unable to prepare a balanced meal.
 Meals on Wheels are prepared nutritious meals that are delivered by our drivers who make daily contact and check on the well-being of seniors they visit.
-We’d love to hear from you if you have any questions.